 First thing’s first; how did you land your internship at Faculty?

 I’m in the third year of my Data Intensive Science (DIS) course at UCL; during that year, we’re encouraged to apply for six-month commercial internships.
 By the time I had to start applying, I already had a pretty clear idea of what I wanted from my host company.
 I wanted to put my data science skills into practice and see them making an impact in real-life situations, but I didn’t want to lose the things I love about academia.
 I wanted to still have those opportunities to conduct research, test new ideas, and keep fine-tuning my data science skills.

-I had been enthusiastic about Faculty’s work since hearing Ilya Feige (Faculty’s Director of AI) and Tom Begley (Faculty’s R&D Lead) lecturing on the world of AI consultancy, the variety of projects Faculty have tackled, and the impact of today’s commercial AI.
+I had been enthusiastic about Faculty’s work from Tom Begley (Faculty’s R&D Lead) lecturing on the world of AI consultancy, the variety of projects Faculty have tackled, and the impact of today’s commercial AI.
 Faculty’s teaching really stood out; you could tell that they had a lot of experience in making data science work accessible to PhD students, and in turning PhD students into data scientists through their fellowship programme.
 I was also really excited by the variety and impact of their work.

 I spoke to Tom about the possibility of working with him and his team, applied for the internship, and then landed a place.
 For the past couple of months, I’ve been deeply embedded in Faculty’s R&D team, working on guaranteeing privacy in data science.

 How have you found the transition from academia to life at Faculty?

 My first weeks at Faculty were spent reading papers, learning the framework and scope of work in data privacy.
 It immediately felt very similar to academia; much of the research in this field is done by academics as well as private companies, so the methodologies we use to build, test, and roll out solutions are very similar.